December 19, 2013

 Unfortunately this divide and its manifestation using creates disharmony in the team and this leads to bad moral and ultimately to developers moving on to other jobs.

-The reason I thought I would write about this here, is because the moral of developers and a high turnover of staff has a huge impact on the quality of work delivered and hence plays a vital part in the quest for the perfect web architecture.
+The reason I thought I would write about this here, is because the morale of developers and a high turnover of staff has a huge impact on the quality of work delivered and hence plays a vital part in the quest for the perfect web architecture.

 According to Joe Spolsky in his article about what makes developers want to work for a company, one of the things he attributes developers with is a sense of justice.
 Developers tend to have a keen sense of what is right or wrong.
 They tend to think that if you can argue it logically and it makes sense it is right and if it is based upon some sense of ego or political game playing it is just plain wrong.

 I recently found myself in a situation when after sending out a status update I had a manager email me and my direct boss with a reprimand about not going through him before sending out the email.
 I had never sent it to him in the past, my role was partly to keep users up to date, so why now, was this a problem.
-To add salt to the wound he berated me in the next status meeting about as well.
+To add salt to the wound he berated me in the next status meeting about it as well.
 My sense of developer justice had been offended.

 On investigation, it was quite obvious what had happened, he felt left out, he was defending his right to exist.
 In short, he playing a political game and making sure his name was still on the work even though he had not contributed to it in any way.
 From a developers point of view this was just plain wrong.